danwalkeriv/Potter-Clock/README.md

 that provides a few bits of information about your location.
 If you are at home the display shows a blue light.
 If you are at school/work the light is red.
 If you are out-and-about then the light is green, and the intensity of the light increases as you near home.

-The name "Potter Clock" refers to the magical clocks in the Harry Potter novels that serve a similar function.
+The name "Potter Clock" was inspired by a magical artifact found in J.K Rowlings Harryp Potter novels that functions in a similar manner:
+>Mrs. Weasley glanced at the grandfather clock in the corner.
+Harry liked this clock.
+It was completely useless if you wanted to know the time, but otherwise very informative.
+It had nine golden hands, and each of them was engraved with one of the Weasley family’s names.
+There were no numerals around the face, but descriptions of where each family member might be.
+“Home,” “school,” and “work” were there, but there was also “traveling,” “lost,” “hospital,” “prison,” and, in the position where the number twelve would be on a normal clock, “mortal peril.”

 Overview
 --------